-During the term of this agreement, COUNTY may seek outside funding sources to begin services that would supplement existing services such as permanent collection sites, equipment, retail take-back collection and operational funding.
-If funding is obtained, the Program will, at COUNTY's discretion, proceed with development of additional programs without affecting CITY's available funding allocation.
+During the term of this Agreement, COUNTY may seek outside funding sources to for services that would supplement existing HHW services such as permanent collection sites, equipment, retail take-back collection and operational funding.
+If outside funding is obtained, the CoHHW Program will, at COUNTY's discretion, proceed with development of additional programs using that outside funding without drawing on CITY's funding provided under this agreement.